Submissions

 Introduction

-Introduction should provide a background that gives a broad readership an overall outlook of the field and the research performed.
-It tackles a problem and states its importance regarding the significance of the study.
-Introduction can conclude with a brief statement of the aim of the work and a comment about whether that aim was achieved.
+The introduction should provide a background that gives a broad readership an overall outlook of the field and the research performed.
+It addresses an issue and emphasizes its relevance in the context of the research.
+The introduction can conclude with a brief explanation of the work’s goal and a comment about whether that aim was achieved.

 Materials and Methods

-This section provides the general experimental design and methodologies used.
-The aim is to provide enough details for other investigators to fully replicate your results.
-It is also required to facilitate better understanding of the results obtained.
-Protocols and procedures for new methods must be included in detail to reproduce the experiments.
+This section describes the overall experimental design and methodologies used.
+The goal is to give enough information for other scientists to completely duplicate the findings.
+It is also essential for improved comprehension of the results collected.
+Detailed protocols and procedures for new approaches must be supplied for future duplication of the experiments.

 Results